 Non-Tactile Switch with Silver Circuitry

 Since there is no tactile feel when these circuits are actuated, there is often a sound or light component put in place to indicate activation.
 Depending on the device and the design, electronic shielding techniques may also need to be incorporated.
-Read More >
+Read About Non-Tactile Switches >

 Complex Membrane Switch Constructions